 |Accrual Starts On|

-Many of the communities near San Francisco and Los Angeles have their own sick leave requirements.
-As a California business owner, look at your city or county wage and hour website to find out what the mandatory paid sick leave requirements are.
+Also, many other communities near San Francisco and Los Angeles have their own sick leave requirements.
+As a California business owner, look at your city/county website to find out what the mandatory paid sick leave requirements are.

 Sick Leave Risks to California Employers

 Like many labor laws in California, there are risks of not complying with California sick leave laws.
 In fact, if your business is located in a city with stricter regulations, you have to comply with both—local (city) sick leave mandates in the location where your employees live or work, as well as the state of California laws.
 Below are other risks.